dashed-slug/wallets/readme.txt

 == Changelog ==

+= 4.4.1 =
+- Fix: Issue introduced in `4.4.0` that prevented initiating new transactions in most cases, is now fixed.

 = 4.4.0 =
 - Add: It is now possible to display amount equivalencies in fiat currencies in confirmation/notification emails.